-Lupinus latifolius (Broadleaf Lupine) SE
+Lupinus latifolius (Broadleaf Lupine)

 Plant Description: broadleaf lupine is an attractive evergreen with interesting foliage and lovely flowering stalks.
 Its several hollow stems raise upright from a woody crown and support numerous leafstalks.
 The leaves are palmately compound and alternately arranged along the stems.
 7-9 elliptic leaflets (2.5 inches long) form each leaf, they are light to medium green, smooth above and hairy below.
 Bluish-lavender, to sometimes pinkish pea-like flowers grow in tiered whorls around a raceme, which can measure up to 8 inches long.
 The flowers bloom from early to late summer and are followed by silky legume pods, 1.5 inches long.